 Research support grants are made by JDRFC and CCTN to research applicants as approved by both JDRFC and JDRFI.
 These grants are recorded as an expense when funds are advanced.

 Financial assets and financial liabilities

-JDRFC initially measures all its financial assets and financial liabilities at fair value and subsequently at amortized cost.
-Changes in fair value are recognized in the consolidated statement of operations.
+JDRFC initially measures all its financial assets and financial liabilities at fair value.